vsivsi/meteor-job-collection/README.md

       maxJobs: 5 // If maxJobs > 1, result is an array of jobs
     },
     function (err, jobs) {
-      // jobs contains between 0 and maxJobs jobs, depending on availability
+      // jobs contains between 0 and maxJobs jobs, depending
-      // job type is available as
-      if (job[0].type === 'jobType1') {
+      // on availability, job type is available as if (job[0].type === 'jobType1') {
         // Work on jobType1...
       } else if (job[0].type === 'jobType2') {